Thomas Bunday: Murders

 The murder series began on August 29, 1979, when Fairbanks resident Glinda Sodemann, 19, went missing.
 Her decomposed body was found two months later in a gravel pit near the highway, 23 miles south of Fairbanks.
 On June 13, 1980, 11-year-old Doris Oehring went missing.
 The brother of the deceased told police that a few days before his sister disappeared, he saw her talking to a stranger sitting in a blue car and wearing an Air Force uniform.
 The brother then helped the investigator make a complete identikit of the criminal.

-On January 31, 1981, 20-year-old Marlene Peters went missing, who on the day of her disappearance gathered to hitchhike from Fairbanks to Anchorage.
-Five weeks later, Wendy Wilson, 16, disappeared on her way to the Olp's to see her boyfriend who was staying there.
+On January 31, 1981, 20-year-old Marlene Peters went missing, who on the day of her disappearance intended to hitchhike from Fairbanks to Anchorage.
+Five weeks later, Wendy Wilson, 16, disappeared on her way to the Olps’ house to see her boyfriend who was staying there.
 Mrs. Olp had offered Wendy a ride before she had disappeared.
-On May 16, 1981, 18-year-old Lori King disappeared, and shortly before her disappearance, Marlene Peters' partially decomposed body was found.
+On May 16, 1981, 18-year-old Lori King disappeared.
+Shortly before King’s disappearance, Marlene Peters's partially decomposed body was found.
 In October 1981, not far from Wilson's body, the decomposed body of King was found near the Eielson Air Base.
 During the investigation, the police for the first time suggested that a serial killer from among the military personnel was operating in the territory.

 Discovery

-During the investigation, the police inspected all personnel of the Eielson Air Base, including the employees employed as civilian specialists.
-By February 3, 1982, only three people were included in the suspect list, who at various times were distinguished by their destructive behavior towards women, one of them being Bunday.
+During the investigation, the police inspected all personnel of Eielson Air Base, including the employees employed as civilian specialists.
+By February 3, 1982, only three people were on the suspect list and one of them was Bunday.
+All were notable for their violent behavior toward women.
 By that time, he had been transferred to Wichita Falls, Texas, where he had served since September 1981.

 Thomas Bunday was arrested on March 7, 1983, and was taken to the police station to be interrogated.
 In addition to an interrogation, a search was conducted in his house and the trunk of his car.
 During the search, evidence was found linking Bunday with the murders in Fairbanks.
-Upon learning of this, Thomas on the same day admitted to killing five women and girls and described in detail the murders and the circumstances in which they occurred.
+Upon learning of this, Bunday on the same day admitted to killing five women and girls and described in detail the murders and the circumstances in which they occurred.

-He was also questioned about the murder of Cassandra Goodwin on March 22, but vehemently refused to admit to her murder.
+He was also questioned about the murder of Cassandra Goodwin on March 22, but vehemently denied committing it.
 Bunday indicated psychological problems and sexual complexes as a motive for committing the murders.
 Despite his confession, he was not arrested and had to be released because there was no warrant for his arrest.

 Death

 Alaskan authorities issued an arrest warrant for Thomas Bunday on March 15, 1983, but he was not immediately arrested in Texas.
-Riding his motorcycle about 40 miles outside Wichita Falls, Texas, Bunday rode into the oncoming lane of the highway and collided with a truck.
+Riding his motorcycle about 40 miles outside Wichita Falls, Texas, Bunday turned into the oncoming lane of the highway and collided head on with a truck.
 He died almost instantly.
 The incident was subsequently recognized as a suicide.